 Mood swings are debilitating symptoms of premenstrual syndrome (PMS) and menopause that you may find impossible to control.
-At The Ashford Center in Athens, Georgia, Clinton Ashford, MD, FACOG, Rebecca Ashford, MD, and Brookes Vaughan, NP, understand how mood swings affect your quality of life and offer solutions.
+At The Ashford Center in Athens, Georgia, Clinton Ashford, MD, FACOG, and Rebecca Ashford, MD, understand how mood swings affect your quality of life and offer solutions.
 The gynecologists provide comprehensive, individualized, and compassionate care.
 There’s no need to suffer through your mood swings; call the office or schedule an appointment with the experts online today.

 Mood swings refer to sudden changes in your emotional state.
 One minute you’re laughing and happy; the next, you're crying and sad.
 Mood swings affect everyone.

 However, many women experience changes in mood due to the hormonal imbalances that occur during their menstrual cycle, perimenopause (the transitional period before menopause), and menopause.
 These mood swings may make you irritable and easily agitated or cause anxiety and depression.

 For some women, mood swings are distressing and debilitating.
 Though you may feel like you have no control over your mood, The Ashford Center says you do.

 Mood swings in women occur because of hormonal changes related to reproductive health.

 Your limbic system is the part of the brain that controls your mood.
 During your menstrual cycle, when you don’t get pregnant, progesterone and estrogen levels decrease, triggering the shedding of the endometrial lining of your uterus.